Helenpham1097/document/content/collections/pages/about-us.md

             content:
               -
                 type: text
                 text: 'Webslice may be new, but we have a lot of history behind us.
-Webslice grew out of SiteHost, which was founded in 2004 and is now the largest locally-owned hosting company in New Zealand.'
+We grew out of SiteHost, which was founded in 2004 and is now the largest locally-owned hosting company in New Zealand.'
           -
             type: paragraph
             content:
               -
                 type: text
-                text: "Seeing how web developers and agencies could work faster and more efficiently, SiteHost developed a new platform in 2016.
-Since then that platform, known as Cloud Containers, has evolved to host over 16,000 websites.
-Most of them sit on servers in SiteHost's own data center."
+                text: "We've always wanted to help web developers and agencies work faster and more efficiently.
+So in 2016 we launched a new platform known as Cloud Containers.
+Since then, it's evolved to host over 16,000 websites.
+Most of those sit on servers in SiteHost's own data center."
         type: column
         enabled: true
       -